Gov. John Waihee with speechwriter Howard Daniel on the morning of “the Guv’s” last day in office, Dec. 5, 1994

 - John D. Waihee III (pronounced why-HAY-ay) was Hawaii’s first (and, to date, only) governor of Native Hawaiian descent.
 He served from Dec.
 1, 1986, to Dec.
 5, 1994.
 I served from early February 1994 through the governor’s last day in office.
 During that time, I turned out an average of one speech a day; I also drafted about half the press releases issued by the governor’s office.

 - How did I become unemployed?
 Here’s the short version.
 I’d moved to Hawaii at the beginning of 1986 to help my dad in his efforts to commercialize the SuperOutrigger, an oceangoing vessel he’d invented.
-(Some basic information about the vessel can be found toward the end of this link.
-I’ve yet to publish a more detailed description, but I will, soon, on this blog.)
+(Information about the vessel can be found at this link.)
 When it became clear, after a few years of pursuing all the leads we could think of, that the SuperOutrigger project was dead in the water, I started a job search.
 I thought I had a strong resume, based on my accomplishments as a Foreign Service officer.
 But I was invariably told “Your resume looks very impressive, but you’ve never worked in this town” or “in this industry” or “in the private sector.”
 Fortunately, several of the people who gave me one of those discouraging responses would then ask, “By the way, can you write a speech for me?”
 Or a press release?
 Of course I said yes, even though up to that point in my career I’d written very few speeches and press releases.
 Soon I picked up enough work to think I should stop looking for a salaried position and start trying to build a freelance writing practice instead.
 I was enjoying some modest success at this when I got a phone call from a Foreign Service friend who was then serving at the U.S. embassy in Singapore.
 This was shortly after the collapse of the Soviet Union and the birth, overnight, of 15 newly independent nations that had until then been part of the USSR.
 My friend told me that the U.S. Information Agency, in which I’d served from 1971 through 1985, needed experienced public affairs people with a background in the USSR.
 If I were interested, he said, he’d let the appropriate people know.
 It sounded like a dream job — a significant professional opportunity and a closeup look at history being made in the newly free post-Soviet world.
 So after discussing it with Sandra and looking at the impending departure of our kids for college, we decided to do it.
 I was nominated to serve as public affairs officer at the new U.S. embassy in Bishkek, the capital of Kyrgyzstan.
 Amid all the paperwork and the tying up of a zillion loose ends, I allowed my nascent freelance writing business to evaporate.

 Bishkek.
 The mountains in the distance are part of the Tian Shan range, beyond which lies China.